TomPace101/treestep/notes.md

 I worked it out on a piece of paper.
 Most of them undo themselves.
 The only exception is R1n and R3n, which undo each other.

+# Combine sorting and filtering?
+For that matter, the process could also be combined with board generation.
+This would reduce the number of boards that must be stored, but at the cost of doing more comparisons for filtering.
+So it's a time-memory tradeoff.
+For now, we won't make this trade.